Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Learning with a Single Operator and Group Symmetry

 The observation in~\Cref{eq:virtual} tells us that $\group$-invariant models provide access to $\ntransf$ (virtual) operators $AT_g$ with $g\in \group$.
 Thus, we can apply similar ideas to those used in~\Cref{theo: multiple op} to analyze the problem of learning a $\group$-invariant model, with the additional constraint that the operators are $\group$-related.
 Instead of depending on the ratio between ambient dimension $n$ and the number of transformations $\ntransf$, the bounds depend on the largest ratio of multiplicity and dimension of the irreducible components of the group action (as defined in~\Cref{theo: irreps}), that is

-With this definition in mind, we begin by reformulating the necessary condition in~\Cref{prop: necessary multA}:
+With this definition in mind, we begin by reformulating the necessary condition in Proposition~\ref{prop: necessary multA}:

 \begin{proposition} \red{Let $\group$ be a compact group.
-A necessary condition for model uniqueness with operators $\{AT_g\}_{g\in\group}$ is $m \geq \max_{j} \frac{c_j}{s_j}$.} \end{proposition} The proof is detailed in \Cref{app: group proofs}, and similarly to the proof of~\Cref{prop: necessary multA}, requires analysing the rank of the matrix (or its infinite dimensional equivalent for infinite groups)
+A necessary condition for model uniqueness with operators $\{AT_g\}_{g\in\group}$ is $m \geq \max_{j} \frac{c_j}{s_j}$.} \end{proposition} The proof is detailed in \Cref{app: group proofs}, and similarly to the proof of Proposition~\ref{prop: necessary multA}, requires analyzing the rank of the matrix (or its infinite dimensional equivalent for infinite groups)